Zhang-Junsheng/Zhang-Junsheng.github.io/_pages/spring2023.md

 Junsheng
 </td>
 <td>
-Numerical obstructions and K\"ahler surfaces case
+Numerical obstructions and the result on Kähler surfaces
 </td>
 <td>
 <!--notes-->